EpsiRho/e610.NET/MachineLearning.md

 # Search for artists with Machine Learning!

+## Progress Updates:
+The first dataset will consist of 500 or less images from each of [these artists](https://github.com/EpsiRho/e610.NET/blob/main/Artists.md)

 ## What is this?
 I'm trying to train a machine learning model to detect what artist drew an image.
 If this works, anytime someone doesn't post the sauce, you can load an image into the e610 and get a list of closest matches to what artist might have drawn it.